 - How further instances of contamination will be prevented.

 As part of the documentary requirements, prospective applicants can also provide photos/images to support the information provided as part of their application.

 The scheme will be in effect during the 2020-21 BMSB risk season for goods considered target high risk and manufactured in, or shipped from target risk countries from 1 September 2020 to 30 April 2021 (inclusive) and that arrive in Australian territory by 31 May 2021 (inclusive).

 The Safeguarding Arrangement will only apply to approved entities for specified tariffs and supply chains that have been assessed and recognised as part of the application and approval process.

 Fees and charges

-Currently there are no application and ongoing fees associated with the Safeguarding Arrangements Scheme.
+Currently there are no application or ongoing fees associated with the scheme.

 Approved participants may incur a charge in the instance that the department is required to undertake an audit of offshore supply chains/facilities due to non-compliance with the scheme.